-How to Manage airport security with cats
+How to manage airport security with cats

 Now that we had taken care of obtaining the necessary health certificates, secured a spot on our two flights, bought new carriers and stocked our carry-ons with important supplies for the long journey it was time to actually travel to Amman.
 Since Carrie was already in Jordan my brother (Christian) traveled with me to help with the cats.
 The part of travel I was most concerned with was airport security, as the cats have to be removed from their carriers.
-I learned from other bloggers and friends that you can ask TSA for private screening.
+I learned from other bloggers and friends that you can ask TSA for a private screening.
 This means you and all your belongings are checked first and the cats in their carriers are handed over to a TSA agent.
 The TSA agent then escorts you to a private room where under the watch of two agents one cat at a time is removed from the carrier and the carrier is taken away by one of the agents to be screened.
 Once the carrier is checked you place your cat back in the carrier and continue on with your journey.
 This avoids the unpleasant experience of taking your cat out of the carrier at the security check to go through the metal detector with your cat in your arms.
-Needless to say that option would not be ideal and I was grateful another option existed.
+Needless to say, that option would not be ideal and I was grateful another option existed.

 Before I arrived at the airport I was nervous that the private screening might not be available or that the request may simply be denied for some reason.
 But as we started the security screening the TSA agent who I requested the private screening from was happy to oblige and the two other TSA agents that took care of the screening were excellent.
 Honestly, they were well beyond what I had anticipated which was a huge relief.
 If you are traveling with a pet you should request this option.
-The security process at the airport is stressful on people so you can only imagine how hard it is on a pet.
+The security process at the airport is stressful for people so you can only imagine how hard it is on a pet.

 Since we connected in Frankfurt and had to go through security again and I made the same request there.
 It took a minute to find an agent who was able to speak English well enough to understand my request, but without any hesitation they obliged.
 So feel comfortable making this request when traveling in Europe too.